Knife Restoration 101: How To Get Rust Off Knives

 It is frequently recommended to use various harsh chemicals, such as WD-40 or mineral oil, to remove rust from knife blades.
 Although these cleaning solutions are effective, they are highly toxic if ingested.
 Never use them to remove rust stains from kitchen knives or any knives you intend to use to prepare food.

-What Causes Rust Stains On Knives?
+What Causes Rust Stains On Kitchen Knives?

 A chemical reaction between the iron in the blade of your knife and the oxygen and moisture in the air around it causes rust stains.
 This process results in the formation of reddish-orange iron oxide, commonly known as rust!